-1. Look for patterns
+1. Look for Patterns

-2. Involve your staff
+2. Involve Your Staff

-Eric Shiffer, owner of CEA Business Solutions in Montgomery, AL, says that he sets aside “a good portion of the interview for the person to interact with current staff.
-I will introduce them and then leave the room for 15–20 minutes or so.”
+Eric Shiffer, owner of CEA Business Solutions says that he sets aside time for the candidate to meet his staff.
+“I will introduce them and then leave the room for 15–20 minutes or so.”

-3. Test critical thinking
+3. Test Critical Thinking

 “I stumbled through some answers and then said, ‘This is a tough question, can I email you with some answers?’
 Tom told me later that he liked the fact that I didn’t give up.”

-5. Hold post-interview reviews
+5. Hold Post-Interview Reviews

-“By sharing these impressions, other interviewers can verify their own candidate reactions,” says Eric Herrenkohl, founder and president of Herrenkohl Consulting.
+“By sharing these impressions, other interviewers can verify their candidate reactions,” says Eric Herrenkohl, founder and president of Herrenkohl Consulting.
 “Inevitably, one interviewer catches something that everyone else missed.”